ThreeDotsLabs/watermill/docs/content/docs/getting-started.md

 #### Producing messages

-Producing messages works just like before.
-We have only added `middleware.SetCorrelationID` to set the correlation ID.
+Producing messages works the same like when using publisher directly.
+Notice that we've added `SetCorrelationID` middleware.
-Correlation ID will be added to all messages produced by the router (`middleware.CorrelationID`).
+Correlation ID will be added to all messages produced by the router (it will be stored in metadata).

 {{% render-md %}}
 {{% load-snippet-partial file="content/docs/getting-started/router/main.go" first_line_contains="func publishMessages" last_line_contains="time.Sleep(time.Second)" padding_after="2" %}}